zohairahmedd/Voice-Recognizer/README.md

-This application takes 5 seconds of microphone input, and then turns it into an audio and .txt file.
+This application takes 5 seconds of microphone input to then turn it into an audio and .txt file.

+Created using Python.